 Analysis showed that Eku Stream is well defined and contained until approximately 3,800 feet upstream of the mouth.
-The existing Eku Stream channel cannot contain the design storm, and as a result, runoff flows outside of the channel creating a path of shallow flooding which approaches 2,500 feet in width just upstream of Farrington Highway.
+Below this point, the existing Eku Stream channel cannot contain the design storm, and as a result, runoff flows outside of the channel creating a path of shallow flooding which approaches 2,500 feet in width just upstream of Farrington Highway.
 For Eku Stream, the 10-, 25-, and 100-year flood limits in the upper elevations differ only slightly because of the deeper and more defined stream cross sections.
 As Eku Stream reaches the lower elevations, the limits differ somewhat due to the very flat terrain found in some areas.
 A ground elevation difference of six inches can result in a horizontal difference of 50 to 100 feet between flood limits of different recurrences.
-See Figures 5 and 6 for the 10, 25, and 100-year flood limits for Mākaha Stream and Figure 7 for Eku Stream.
-The figures also show the calculated water surface elevations at selected locations.
+See Figures 6 and 7 for the 10-, 25-, and 100-year flood limits for Mākaha Stream and Figure 8 for Eku Stream.
+The figures also show the calculated flood surface elevations at selected locations.
 For Mākaha Stream, the banks are more defined and therefore the flood limits differ only slightly for the 10-, 25-, and 100-year storms.
-The flood elevations range from two to seven feet within the streambed of Eku Stream, while the floodplain for Eku Stream can range from zero to three feet.
+The flood elevations range from two to seven feet within the streambed of Eku Stream, while flood elevations within the floodplain for Eku Stream can range from zero to three feet.
 Flood depths for Mākaha Stream range from five to over ten feet within the streambed and can range from zero to four feet in the Mākaha Stream floodplain.